enesavc/lstm-lex/README.md

-# lstm-lex
+# LSTM-Lex
-This repo will host the codes for the LSTM lexicon project.
+This repo host the necessay files, data and codes/scripts that were utilized for the LSTM lexicon project.